Illumina/manta/src/markdown/mantaUserGuide.md

     * These parameters are not expected to change frequently.
 Changing the file listed above will re-configure all manta runs for the installation.
-To change parameters for a single run, copy the configManta.py.ini file to the cwd where configuraiton is being run -- any values found in `$(pwd)/configManta.py.ini` will supercede those listed in the installation's ini file.
+To change parameters for a single run, copy the configManta.py.ini file to the cwd where configuration is being run -- any values found in `$(pwd)/configManta.py.ini` will supersede those listed in the installation's ini file.
 * Advanced options listed in: `${MANTA_INSTALL_DIR}/bin/configManta.py --allHelp`
-    * These options are indented primarily for workflow development and debugging, but could be useful for runtime optimization in some speciallized cases.
+    * These options are indented primarily for workflow development and debugging, but could be useful for runtime optimization in some specialized cases.

 ### Execution

-The configuration steps creates a new workflow run script in the requested run directory:
+The configuration step creates a new workflow run script in the requested run directory:

 `{ANALYSIS_RUN_DIR}/runWorkflow.py`

-This script is used to control paralellel execution of Manta via the [pyFlow][2] parallel task engine.
+This script is used to control parallel execution of Manta via the [pyFlow][2] task engine.
 It can be used to parallelize structural variant analysis via one of two modes:

-1. Parallized across multiple cores on a single node.
+1. Parallelized across multiple cores on a single node.
-2. Parallized across multiple nodes on an SGE cluster.
+2. Parallelized across multiple nodes on an SGE cluster.

-A running workflow can be interuptted at any time and resumed where it left off.
+A running workflow can be interrupted at any time and resumed where it left off.
 If desired, the resumed analysis can use a different running mode or total core count.